Brown bears have a varied diet that includes many types of food. In this article, we look at what makes up the diet of a brown bear.

 Thousands of army cutworm moths sleep under the rocks in a boulder field, burrowing into the rockslides to avoid sunlight.
 This allows the bears to be able to feast on large amounts of these moths.
 Brown bears are strong animals and can turn over the rocks and boulders with their paws.
 This allows them to feed on many moths at once.

-Whereas grizzly bears do not generally share their territories, they will tolerate each other in closer proximity in these boulder fields where there is a large food source of moths.
+Whereas bears do not generally share their territories, they will tolerate each other when there is plenty of food.

 With the reduction of garbage dumps in the 1980s, some researchers believe that the brown bears in the Yellowstone area started eating more moths to replace the lost food source.